aave4107/Os-Ticket-Help-Desk-Simulation/README.md

 # Os-Ticket-Help-Desk-Simulation
-On a Virtual Machine from Azure I installed a program named osTicket this is used in real jobs and it is to demonstrate how different roles involved in handling tickets do and why it is important and needed.
+On a Virtual Machine from Azure I installed a program named osTicket this is used in real jobs and it is to demonstrate what different roles involved in handling tickets do and why it is important and needed.

 ![Screenshot 2025-05-29 100516](https://github.com/user-attachments/assets/00420414-f184-4c8a-b4d4-bfb1556c72eb)